khiemnguyen999/FishBehaviorAnalysis/Model/README.md

 This folder contains the pre-trained fish detection model.
-Please download part1 and part2.
-Then, combine them together before unzipping.
+Please download both part1 and part2 and combine them to create model.zip.
+Upload model.zip to your Google Drive before running the code.
+The code will automatically extract the model during execution.